 - 2. Update the JSON to meet your needs.
-Built-in JSON syntax validation occurs as you make updates to help prevent mistakes. - 4.
-Click Promote.
+Built-in JSON syntax validation occurs as you make updates to help prevent mistakes. - 3.
+When you're finished, promote the application.

 PingCentral promotes your application to the designated environment in PingFederate.
 You will see the new promotion in the History section of the page.